 GCE/A-Levels (Mathematics - A*, Physics - A, Computing - B) • 2007 - 2016

-In addition to being able to efficiently manipulate data, I have a solid understanding of a number of machine learning algorithms and concepts, including but not limited to:
+In addition to being able to effectively handle, prepare and gather insight from data, I have a solid understanding of many machine learning algorithms, including but not limited to: